Zren/zren.github.io/kde_docs.md

 `DIR` is the directory (absolute path to `package/translate/`) since we may run the merge script from another directory.

 We use `kreadconfig5` to grab the widget's namespace (`com.github.zren.helloworld`) and store it in `plasmoidName`.
-We then remove the beginning of the namespace so were left with `helloworld` and store that in `widgetName`.
+We then remove the beginning of the namespace so we are left with `helloworld` and store that in `widgetName`.
 We also grab the website which a link to the GitHub repo for use as the `bugAddress`.

 After validating that `plasmoidName` is not an empty string with bash's `[ -z "$plasmoidName" ]` operator, we then list all `.qml` and `.js` files using `find` and store the results of the command in a temporary `infiles.list` file.